-Similar to child custody, abandonment can also have a significant impact on a divorce settlement.
+Similar to child custody, abandonment can also significantly impact divorce settlements.
 The real influence of prolonged desertion often manifests in areas like child support, spousal support, and similar realms.

-Abandonment and similar issues don’t usually play into areas like division of property.
-Factors like financial need, child custody, the length of the marriage, future job prospects, and other considerations weigh heavier.
-But it does come into play in certain instances.
+Abandonment and similar issues don’t usually play into areas like the division of property.
+Factors take precedence, like financial need, child custody, the length of the marriage, future job prospects, and other considerations that lead to financial hardships.

 Though on the surface the idea of abandonment appears straightforward, it often serves to further complicate matters in divorce.
 It has a number of impacts and influences on the process and further muddies the already cloudy legal waters.